3.16. Provisions, Contingent Liabilities and Contingent Assets3.16.1. Provisions:

 24.1 - Details of Security Given for Loan

-a) The working capital facilities from Punjab National Bank are secured/ to be secured by hypothecation of Tea Crop, Made Tea, Book Debts and all other Current Assets of the Tea Estates and are further secured/to be secured by way of Equitable Mortgage on immovable properties situated at the Tea Estates.
+a) The working capital facilities from Punjab National Bank are secured/ to be secured by hypothecation of Tea Crop, Made Tea, Book Debts and all other Current Assets of the Tea Estates and are further secured/to be secured by way of charge on Companies Tea Estates.

 24.2 - Details of Interest Rates on Short Term Borrowings